-83 kHz Sensitivity changes the sensitivity of the 83 kHz beam.
+83 kHz Sensitivity changes the sensitivity of the 83 kHz beam and is only available on 575 models.
 Increasing the 83 kHz Sensitivity will display additional weak returns and decreasing the 83 kHz Sensitivity will display fewer weak returns.
 The 83 kHz Sensitivity menu choice is only available when User Mode is set to Advanced (see Setup Menu Tab: User Mode).